 As Steven Orfield said: “You take away the perceptual cues that allow you to balance and maneuver.
 If you’re in there for half an hour, you have to be in a chair.”

-Other than driving people insane, this chamber is used by astronauts in training to help them adapt to the silence of space.
+As well as this, an anechoic chamber at NASA is used by astronauts in training to help them adapt to the silence of space.

-Well, I guess it turns out it might actually send you crazier than all that constant hustle and bustle!
+Well, I guess it turns out it might actually make you more anxious than all that constant hustle and bustle!